Actor • Director • Producer • Voice Artist • Writer • Lyricist • Facilitator

 Urban Young Actors

-Melissa founded Urban Young Actors in 2008.
-Urban is a drama group for young people aged 8-21 based in Leicester (Where Melissa was originally from).
-Melissa has been involved in every aspect of urban from conceiving all the creative projects to running the business side of it since it was launched.
-There is now an awesome team that helps urban to function as the company has grown but Melissa is still at the helm of it and cares passionately about the group and the wonderful young people in it.
+Melissa founded Urban Young Actors in January 2008 and led the group until March 2021.
+Urban is a drama group for young people aged 8-21 based in Leicester.
+Melissa was involved in every aspect of urban from conceiving all the creative projects to running the business side of it.

-Melissa has loved every second of teaching the urban members drama for over a decade and has also ran specialist workshops in various schools and establishments.
+Melissa loved every second of teaching and nurturing the urban members for over 13 years and also ran specialist workshops in various schools and establishments during this time.

 Channeling thoughts into creativity